Diffusion State-Guided Projected Gradient for Inverse Problems: Conclusion

 \section{Conclusion}

 We introduce a \textit{Diffusion State-Guided Projected Gradient} (DiffStateGrad) to enhance the performance and robustness of diffusion models in solving inverse problems.
 DiffStateGrad addresses the introduction of artifacts and deviations from the data manifold by constraining gradient updates to a subspace approximating the manifold.
 DiffStateGrad is versatile, applicable across various diffusion models and sampling algorithms, and includes an adaptive rank that dynamically adjusts to the gradient's complexity.
 Overall, DiffStateGrad reduces the need for excessive tuning of hyperparameters and significantly boosts performance for more challenging inverse problems.
 We note that DiffStateGrad assumes that the learned prior is a relatively good prior for the task at hand.
 Since DiffStateGrad encourages the process to stay close to the manifold structure captured by the generative prior, it may introduce the prior's biases into image restoration tasks.
 Hence, DiffStateGrad may not be recommended for certain inverse problems such as black hole imaging~\citep{feng2024event}.
+We finally note that DiffStateGrad can be combined with prior works that adopt initialization strategies for the diffusion process to further accelerate and improve performance~\citep{fabian2024adapt, chung2022come}.
+We leave this for future work.